 Grid'5000 user report for Franck Thollard

-User informationFranck Thollard (users, user, grenoble, irim user)
+User informationFranck Thollard (users, user, grenoble, irim, ml-users user)

 More user information in the user management interface.